koajs/kick-off-koa/exercises/routing/problem.md

 There are more properties you're probably interested in when routing:

-- this.method
+- ctx.method
-- this.query
+- ctx.query
-- this.host
+- ctx.host

 Also there are some router middlewares for koa, you can find them in npm: